Come meet Kaylee Konczal to learn about the application process for D'Youville University's graduate school programs!

 Internships are building blocks for a rewarding career.
 They make it possible to investigate your many interests while earning practical skills—making you a more confident and prepared candidate for any role you pursue after graduation.

-Our Center for Career Excellence and Career Connections teams prioritize connecting with you early on in your time at St. Lawrence.
+Our Center for Career Excellence team prioritizes connecting with you early on in your time at St. Lawrence.
 We get to know what motivates you, link you with like-minded Laurentians, and connect you to roles that pair your liberal arts experiences and academic strengths with real-world opportunities.

 Career Exploration By the Numbers